iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: Conclusion

 \section{Conclusion}

-We propose the deformable image registration network TCIP, which employs FERM to extract anatomical structure details and learn to suppress irrelevant features.
-Additionally, we introduce the dual-stage TCI strategy to determine the number of iterations.
-The results on four datasets demonstrate the effectiveness of TCIP.
-Generalizability and ablation studies validate the effectiveness of FERM and TCI.
-Currently, we extend the original 2D SEB into a 3D variant to suppress irrelevant features.
-Going forward, we believe further improvement is achievable by extending SEB to incorporate local importance pooling to emphasize key regions rather than relying solely on global average pooling.
+We propose the deformable image registration network iPEAR, which employs FARM to extract anatomical structure details and learn to suppress irrelevant features.
+Additionally, we introduce the dual-stage TCI strategy to determine the number of optimization iterations.
+The results on four datasets demonstrate the effectiveness of iPEAR.
+Generalizability and ablation studies validate the effectiveness of FARM and TCI.
+Currently, we combine channel attention and spatial attention to suppress irrelevant features.
+Going forward, we believe further improvement is achievable by extending this to a multi-head attention mechanism to enhance the model's capability in feature representation.